dan-david/dan-david/README.md

 Source: https://huggingface.co/arpanghoshal/EmoRoBERTa

 # How to run the API

+The API is used to make real time inferences about the speech transcription.

 OS - Container running Debian GNU/Linux 11
 Python 3.10